Tatzelwurm: Description

-In the anecdotes, Tatzelwurm or Stollenwurm has been described as resembling a stubby lizard with 2 to 6 feet, measuring from around 1 to 7 feet in length.
+In the anecdotes, Tatzelwurm or Stollenwurm has been described as resembling a stubby lizard measuring anywhere from 1-3 to 5-7 feet in length. and purportedly either two- or four-legged, or even six-legged.

 They have been described as having a cat-like face, especially in Switzerland.

 The Tatzelwurm of Austria and Bavaria is described as having poison breath, said even to be lethal.
 The Stollenwurm also has been characterized as poisonous in Swiss lore.
+Poison, specifically so called "atter", especially "attery breath", is a common trait in European dragons.

 The Tatzelwurm also allegedly issues a shrieking sound, whistles or hisses.

 17th century accounts

 An early description of dragon (draco) sightings in Switzerland was given by Johann Jacob Wagner in 1680, and replicated with copperplate illustrations of the beasts by Johann Jakob Scheuchzer in 1723.
 Even though Wagner had been the one to record the testimonies, the creatures were later dubbed "Scheuchzer's dragons", and were interpreted as Stollenwurm sightings by other commentators.